teddythepooh/geospatial_data/README.md

 ## Data Sources: US Census Bureau API, Chicago Data Portal
 ## Software: Python, SQL (psql)

+### Let your working directory be at the project root `geospatial_analysis/.`** Refer to the `configuration` subdirectory for the `config.yaml` and `requirements.txt` files, the latter of which only applies to the .py scripts.
+My .sql scripts are intended to be run from psql *after* you connect to your server (localhost or otherwise).

 As a Data Analytics Associate at the Urban Crime Lab in Chicago, I have to deal with geospatial data in my work.
 This repo documents *solely* my own geospatial work from *public* data sources. **I aim to project different statistics onto a map of Chicago at the neighborhood level: population, median household income, total housing units, Part I violent crime rates, and burglary rates.
 In the long-run, I hope to identify food deserts** by visualizing areas that are farther than *i* kilometers for *i = {1, 2,. . .}* to a grocery store.
 The following datasets are available for download, along with the scripts that generate them (when applicable):

 1. Chicago community area geometries